Free Travel Scheme

 If you are a bereaved partner

-You may be entitled to the Free Travel Scheme if you are a bereaved partner and you are 60 or over.
+You may be entitled to the Free Travel Scheme if you are a bereaved partner and you are aged 60 or over.
 In this case your late partner must have held a Free Travel PSC, and you must be getting one of the following payments:

 - Bereaved Partner’s Contributory Pension